-Four steps to involve your kids in household goal setting, while teaching them to dream big and follow through.
+11 steps to involve your kids in family goal setting, while teaching them to dream big and follow through, together as a family.

 It may be hard for your children to understand what measurable even means, so why not help them visualize it?
 If you want to teach the act of measuring, try baking a recipe (we love Sally's Baking Addiction Strawberry Cake) and using the cake to demonstrate how measuring ingredients is essential to getting the cake to come out right.
 Our life goals are similar in that sense.
 You have to put in the work and measure them correctly in order to achieve them.
 After all, the cake isn't just going to bake itself.